ADKAdrianPL/Underground-Anomalies-Docs/Design Notes/Enviroment/Enviromental Features/Helpful/Checkpoint.md

-## A stationary interactable object which saves certain things on activation.
+### A stationary interactable object which saves certain things on activation, as well as setting the character's Health to max.

 - The saved things include:
 	- The player character's: